TaaviStone/CodingNotes/FGW/WorkDailyToDo.md

 ### 🗓️ 23.01
 - [ ] FGW2-8 Add unit tests for test coverage
-- [x] Split task into multiple subtasks
+- [x] Split task into multiple subtasks:
     - Add error handling to RecallBooking
         - Connected to the Messages to the RecallBooking response
     - Add ContactDetails to the RecallBooking response